Emmotes/ic_spoilers/docs/fen.md

 # Legendaries

 * Increases the damage of all Champions by 100%.
+* Increases the damage of all Champions by 20% for each Female Champion in the formation.
+* Increases the damage of all Champions by 100%.
+* Increases the damage of all Champions by 20% for each Champion with a WIS score of 11 or higher in the formation.
 * Increases the damage of all Champions with a STR score of 11 or higher by 100%.
 * Increases the damage of all Evil Champions by 150%.
-* Increases the damage of all Champions by 20% for each Female Champion in the formation.
-* Increases the damage of all Champions by 20% for each Champion with a WIS score of 11 or higher in the formation.

 [Back to Top](#top)